-- 5.1 The Heads of Service are responsible for the collection of all income due to the Council in respect of services provided by that Service Area and ensuring appropriate systems and procedures are in place.
-All income should be collected and banked promptly, whilst minimizing all associated risks. - 5.2 All income received on behalf of the Council should be paid into the appropriate bank account.
-Third party and personal cheques must not be cashed from monies held on behalf of the Council. - 5.3 Income should be received in advance of the provision of the service in all cases unless there is good reason as to why this may not be appropriate.
+- 5.1 The Heads of Service are responsible for the collection of all income due to the Council in respect of services provided by that Service Area and ensuring appropriate systems and procedures are in place, that are agreeable to the Head of Finance.
+All income should be collected and banked promptly, whilst minimizing all associated risks. - 5.2 All income received on behalf of the Council shall be paid into the appropriate bank account.
+Third party and personal cheques must not be cashed from monies held on behalf of the Council. - 5.3 Income should be received in advance of the provision of the service in all cases unless there is an exceptional reason as to why this may not be appropriate.
 Where invoices are required for the collection of debts they must be issued promptly and all necessary action taken for recovery of the amount due by the Heads of Service either directly or by arrangement with others.
-Collection of Debts should be in accordance with the Council's "Fair Debt Recovery Statement". - 5.4 Heads of Service may authorise appropriate levels of cash floats for staff collecting cash, having regard to need and security.
-Appropriate records must be kept of amounts issued and staff who hold floats. - 5.5 It is essential that the Heads of Service ensure that there are effective internal controls over the collection of income, including the requirement that a ticket or other form of receipt is issued in respect of every item of income received on the Council's behalf where appropriate.
+Collection of Debts must be in accordance with the Council's "Fair Debt Recovery Statement".

-- 5.6 In designing their control system for income, the Heads of Service must incorporate the specific requirements of the Instructions and Controls for Receiving Payments. - 5.7 The Head of Finance shall ensure that proper procedures are in place to combat the possibility of the Council being used for money laundering purposes. - 5.8 Heads of Service will be responsible for reviewing jointly with the Head of Finance fees and charges under their control. - 5.9 Heads of Service may agree to writing off debts under their control up to £1,000.
-In agreeing to any write off, appropriate separation of duties should be in place, with the circumstances of the case duly considered and documented.
+- 5.4 Heads of Service may authorise appropriate levels of cash floats for staff collecting cash, having regard to need and security.
+Appropriate records must be kept of amounts issued and staff who hold floats. - 5.5 It is essential that the Heads of Service ensure that there are effective internal controls over the collection of income, including the requirement that a ticket or other form of receipt is issued in respect of every item of income received on the Council's behalf where appropriate. - 5.6 In designing their control system for income, the Heads of Service must incorporate the specific requirements of the Instructions and Controls for Receiving Payments. - 5.7 The Head of Finance shall ensure that proper procedures are in place to combat the possibility of the Council being used for money laundering purposes. - 5.8 Heads of Service are responsible for reviewing jointly with the Head of Finance fees and charges under their control. - 5.9 Heads of Service may agree to the write off of debts under their control up to £1,000, with the circumstances of the case duly considered and documented .
+Appropriate separation of duties should be in place to authorise and action all debts written off.
 Amounts over £1,000 may only be written off after the approval of the Head of Finance.

-6 CONTROL OF ASSETS
+6. CONTROL OF ASSETS